Something that I haven’t shared with too many people, is that since late 2009 I have suffered with chronic pain that has been debilitating.

 Chronic pain is pain that lasts beyond 3 months, it can be severe and debilitating, and is unlikely to resolve with any treatment.
 It may last your entire life, and medication doesn’t work.
 There is no physical treatment that will make it better. i.e. physiotherapy, massage, medication, operations etc. will not work.

-I did the usual doctor thing, x-rays, CT, MRI etc… no significant problems that would cause all of the pain, or the intensity, that I had.
+As with everyone else with severe pain, I did the usual doctor thing, x-rays, CT, MRI etc… They found degeneration, but the generation was not seen to be significant enough to cause all of the pain, or the intensity, that I had.

 Some of the treatments that I was given by doctors caused significant side effects.
 The NSAIDS (Non Steroidal Anti Inflammatory Drugs) caused stomach ulcers, and bowel sensitivities – stomach and tummy pains for about three years.